-A Brief Report is an account of completed research which meets the usual Physical Review standards of scientific quality but is not appropriate for a regular article (or for the priority handling given to Rapid Communications).
+A Brief Report is a short account of significant and completed research which meets the usual Physical Review standards of scientific quality (but does not warrant the priority handling given to Rapid Communications).
 Announcements of planned research, progress reports, and preliminary results are generally not suitable for publication as Brief Reports.
 The normal publication schedule is followed.